TowelDude/cursor-mcp-collector/README.md

    - Example: `"folder": "file:///Users/username/Projects/my-project"`

 ## Notes
 - Some workspaces may not have local settings
 - The global settings file may not exist if no global settings have been saved
-- File paths with spaces need to be properly escaped or quoted
-- Make sure you have read permissions for all the directories and files you're trying to access